|National Case Study Competition in Health Education|

 12.Students must use the video/camera function on their device, so they can be seen during the presentation.

-14. Presentation of winners will be conducted in an All-Call video conference Friday evening.
-Details are being determined for that call.
+14. Presentation of winners will be conducted in an All-Call video conference at 6PM CST Friday evening.

 The organizers of the competition are excited that you have chosen to participate.
 If there are questions or comments related to the competition, please direct them to the Competition email address, firstname.lastname@example.org.
 Organizers will respond to your inquiry promptly.